-What sap is made of
+What lymph is made of

 How the lymphatic system works